Polaceka/Akira/README.md

 ## Getting Started

 After installing the Node.js, you can execute the application.

-Jump into the directori with the server.js file and execute the following command:
+Jump into the directory where the server.js file is located and execute the following command:
 ```
 node server.js
 ```